How to turn a Rug into a Wall Hanging

 1. Measure both rug and wall very carefully

-First thing you should do is to measure the height and width of the rug you would use.
+The first thing you should do when considering putting a rug on the wall is to measure the height and width of the rug you are planning to use.
 After that, compare its size to the area of your wall.
 As a general rule, the carpet should have some space away from the sides of the wall.
 Also, the space above the rug should always be bigger than the space below.

 2. Consider the overall room atmosphere

-Universal rule: furniture should match or rather complement each other.
+Universal rule: furniture should not match or compete, but complement each other.
 Which means that the various furniture pieces, including your rug, need to have a certain thread of continuity running between them.
 Think carefully of the overall room atmosphere: consider colours, shapes, styles, shadows and light.
 Before hanging your rug, you may want to place it temporarily on the desired spot (or near it) and see how it works.
-If, and only if, it coordinates with the existing pieces, the room will beautifully fall into place.
+If, and only if, it coordinates with the existing pieces, the room will fall beautifully into place.

 3. Pick a wall with nothing else displayed

 A rug hanging on the wall completes your room.
 True.
 What remains important is to consider though, is what else is on the wall.
 It is a rule of thumb that you pick a wall with nothing else displayed, especially if you hang a big, thick and colourful rug.
 If photographs or paintings have to compete for attention on the same wall, a rug could quickly cause your room to become overcrowded.
 In that case, don’t do it.
 A rug against a plain wall is usually the best choice.

 How To Hang a Rug on a Wall